mongodb/docs/source/includes/fact-compile-plugin.rst

-Run the following command to build the plugin:
+Run the following command from your plugin's root directory to build the plugin:

 .. cssclass:: copyable-code
 .. code-block:: sh